What is NovaSAR-1 ?

 NovaSAR-1 represents a new concept in Earth observation satellites – a small Synthetic Aperture Radar (SAR) mission designed for low-cost programs, using a combination of commercial off-the-shelf (COTS) technologies.
 The SAR instrument operates in the S-band microwave frequency (3.2 GHz), corresponding to a 9.4 cm wavelength.
 The spacecraft is also equipped with an Automatic Identification System (AIS) that can be combined with NovaSAR-1’s maritime surveillance mode for ship identification.

-As with previous SSTL missions such as the Disaster Monitoring Constellation, NovaSAR-1 was developed to be a low-cost, and much smaller version of available technologies, but still providing medium resolution data with a wide coverage.
+As with previous SSTL missions such as the Disaster Monitoring Constellation, NovaSAR-1 was developed to be a low-cost and much smaller version of available technologies, but still providing medium resolution data with wide coverage.
 This is achieved by:

 - reuse of heritage avionics (satellite platform) based upon the SSTL 300 avionics (used for Nigeriasat-2) to reduce risk.

 - compatibility with existing SSTL satellite ground control segment.

 - the payload back-end comes from existing Airbus Defence and Space UK instrument architecture.

 - use of COTS technology where suitable to reduce cost.